 —Sing to the Lord, No. 28

 The St. John Chrysostom Schola Cantorum is the premier parish ensemble and regularly performs at the Sunday Evening 5:30 p.m.
 Mass.
-Its repertoire consists of chant (congregational, choral, and solo), including the Proper and Ordinary of the Mass; and polyphonic choral works drawn from the great patrimony of Medieval and Renaissance polyphony, with a solid representation of the music of the Baroque and Classical eras, as well as occasional music from other periods.
+Its repertoire consists of chant (congregational, choral, and solo), including the Proper and Ordinary of the Mass; and polyphonic choral works drawn from the great patrimony of Medieval and Renaissance polyphony, with music of the Baroque and Classical eras, as well as occasional music from other periods, well-represented.
 The core quartet of staff singers is regularly expanded for special occasions, including Sacramental Masses (e.g., Confirmation) and major feasts, including the Paschal Triduum, Christmas, Epiphany, Pentecost, and Christ the King.

-The Cappella Musica of St. John Chrysostom Church is the largest parish ensemble and consists of professional singers and instrumentalists, usually around sixteen in number.
-This ensemble performs major choral works at several liturgies during the year, including the Archdiocesan Mass in honor of St. Josemaría Escrivà in June, a Requiem Mass on All Souls’ Day in memory of the deceased of the parish (this year, they will sing the Fauré Requiem), and on Christ the King (this year will feature Mozart’s Coronation Mass).
+The Cappella Musica of St. John Chrysostom Church is the largest parish ensemble and consists of professional singers and instrumentalists, usually around twelve to sixteen in number.
+This ensemble performs major choral works at several liturgies during the year, including the Archdiocese of Los Angeles’ Mass in honor of St. Josemaría Escrivà in June, a Requiem Mass on All Souls’ Day in memory of the deceased of the parish (featuring Requiem Masses by Fauré, Duruflé, Mozart, and others), at Christmas (at the Vigil Mass and at Midnight Mass), during the Paschal Triduum, and on Christ the King (featuring the performance of a major Mass setting; in 2018, they will perform Mozart’s Coronation Mass).

 Years in preparation and formed in early 2017, the Coriolan Virtuosi, St. John Chrysostom’s resident chamber orchestra, serves the parish and surrounding communities through educational outreach programs to underprivileged schools, both private and public; performances at hospices, retirement homes, and senior centers; as well as to the general public in the local community and at locations throughout the Greater Los Angeles Area.
 Inspired by the mission of Antonio Vivaldi’s renowned orchestra of the Hospidale della Pietà, in seventeenth-century Venice, the Coriolan Virtuosi , to bring the art and elegance of the music of the Italian Baroque, J.S.
 Bach, Teleman and Handel to a wider audience, especially to those that might not otherwise have the opportunity to experience the beauty of this repertoire.
-Members of the Coriolan Virtuosi have performed in the past and present with the LA Phil, LA Chamb orch, La opera orchestra, Pasadena Symphony, the Hollywood Bowl Orchestra, and the LA Mozart Orchestra, the Santa Barbara Symphony, the Santa Barbara Opera Orchestra,
+Members of the Coriolan Virtuosi have performed in the past and present with the LA Phil, LA Chamb orch, La opera orchestra, Pasadena Symphony, the Hollywood Bowl Orchestra, and the LA Mozart Orchestra, the Santa Barbara Symphony, the Santa Barbara Opera Orchestra; most members are also studio musicians in the Los Angeles area.

 The St. John Chrysostom 1:00 p.m. and 2:30 p.m.
-Spanish choirs sing at weekly Sunday Masses and sing together on more solemn occasions such as the Feast of Our Lady of Guadalupe, Christmas, and Easter.
-At the core of their repertoire is Plainsong (Gregorian, Mozarabic, and other chant) and traditional devotional music from the modern Ibero-American Repertoire.
+Spanish Choirs sing at weekly Sunday Masses and sing together on more solemn occasions such as the Feast of Our Lady of Guadalupe, Christmas, and the Paschal Triduum.
+At the core of their repertoire is chant (Gregorian, Mozarabic, and occasionally other kinds) and traditional devotional music from the modern Ibero-American Repertoire.
 In addition, the Music of the Spanish Missions of California is also represented, along with music from Renaissance, Baroque, and Classical Mexico and Spain.
 The groups regularly sing in Latin and Spanish.
-There are currently more than thirty active members.

 The Saturday Evening 5:00 p.m.
 English Mass regularly features Gregorian chant, traditional hymnody accompanied on the organ, and choral and solo selections from the classical repertoire.
 On certain Feasts and Solemnities, the cantor and soloist may be joined by a trumpet, cello, or violin.
 The Sunday Morning 8:30 a.m.
 English Mass features traditional hymnody led by a cantor and accompanied on organ.
 The Sunday Morning 7:00 a.m. and 10:00 a.m.
 Spanish Masses feature traditional Spanish devotional songs and hymns led by a cantor and accompanied on organ.